-(W1.2d) Indicate whether water is withdrawn from areas with water stress and provide the proportion.
+(W1.2d) Indicate whether water is withdrawn from areas with water stress, provide the proportion, how it compares with the previous reporting year, and how it is forecasted to change.

-Withdrawals % Comparison Identification Please explain are from withdrawn with tool areas with from previous water stress areas with reporting water year stress R w Yes 26-50 About the WRI Total water withdrawal from water stressed areas is the sum of KDP's municipal water and groundwater sourced from geographic areas defined by 1 same Aqueduct WRI's Water Risk Atlas tool where Baseline Water Stress is "high" or "extremely high" stress (the ratio of total withdrawals to total renewable supply in a given area, 40-100%).
-In 2021, 29% of the water withdrawn by KDP was from an area defined as water stressed which is slightly higher than in 2020 (30%).
+withdrawn from areas with with previous Primary reason for comparison with previous reporting year for forecast Identification tool Please explain Row 1 Yes 26-50 Increase/decrease in efficiency Increase/decrease in business activity WRI Aqueduct Total water withdrawal from water stressed areas is the sum of KDP's municipal water and groundwater sourced from geographic areas defined by WRI's Water Risk Atlas tool where Baseline Water Stress is "high" or "extremely high" stress (the ratio of total withdrawals to total renewable supply in a given area, 40-100%).
+In 2022, 28.5% of the water withdrawn by KDP was from an area defined as water stressed which is slightly lower than in 2021 (29.2%).
 KDP utilizes WRI's Aqueduct tool to assist us in assessing our risk relative to our water use.
 Through our enterprise risk management (ERM) process, company level risks are identified and prioritized.

-W-FB1.2e
+W-FB1.2e/W-AC1.2e

-(W-FB1.2e) For each commodity reported in question W-FB1.1a, do you know the proportion that is produced/sourced from areas with water stress?
+(W-FB1.2e/W-AC1.2e) For each commodity reported in question W-FB1.1a/W-AC1.1a, do you know the proportion that is produced/sourced from areas with water stress?